 Optional character vector of additional requirements to enforce on the introspection response when

 introspect = TRUE.
-Supported values:"sub": require the introspectedsubto match the session subject (from ID tokensubwhen available, else from userinfosub)."client_id": require the introspectedclient_idto match your OAuth client id."scope": validate introspectedscopeagainst requested scopes (respects the client'sscope_validationmode).
+Supported values:"sub": require the introspectedsubto match the session subject (from a validated ID tokensubwhen available, else from userinfosub)."client_id": require the introspectedclient_idto match your OAuth client id."scope": validate introspectedscopeagainst requested scopes (respects the client'sscope_validationmode).
 Default ischaracter(0).
 (Note that not all providers may return each of these fields in introspection responses.)

 Examples